dyakovg/DrupalCourseProject/README.md

 I am using XAMPP and MySQL.

-Import the database in localhost/phpmyadmin
+Import the database (file: courseproject_drupal.sql) in localhost/phpmyadmin

 Enable Apache and MySQL in the Control panel of XAMPP.